Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 # Objective

 The investigators must discover the Evil and it's weakness to then end it for good.
 This may not require killing the Evil, simply locking it away, preventing it from being summoned, or generally 'stopping' it will often be enough.
+Although sometimes, killing Evil wont be enough.
+The investigators may have to salt and burn the earth so no Evil can grow again.

 As a Game Master it is your job to make the world, story and non player characters come alive.

 # Setup

-Divide the cards into piles by type and shuffle them.
+Divide the cards into piles by type and shuffle the piles.
 Below are all of the card types.

 *Cards for the Players*